OlivierLD/ROB/Java-TCP-Python/README.md

 - Writing the Java driver implies mimicking what Python is doing.
 Talking to Python is a way to avoid this kind of duplication.

 ### Cons
-- We need to agree of the payload (JSON is indeed an option)
+- We need to agree (Client and Server) on the payload format (JSON is indeed an option)
-- Wrapping the Python code into a TCP server is not trivial, but the structure of such code can be done generically.
+- Wrapping the Python code into a TCP server is not trivial, but the structure of such code can be generic.

 ### Conclusion ?
 Sounds like a good option.